 The Young Entrepreneur Council (Y.E.C.) provides its members with access to tools, mentorship, community and educational resources that support each stage of their business’s development and growth.
 This organization promotes entrepreneurship as a solution to youth unemployment and underemployment.

-Founded by Scott Gerber, the Y.E.C. is an invite-only community of the world’s top, young entrepreneurs.
-Together, we have created YEC.co to equip aspiring, young business owners with all of the knowledge and support that they need to launch successful businesses.
+Founded by Scott Gerber, the Y.E.C. is an invite-only community of the world’s top young entrepreneurs.
+Together, they have created YEC.co to equip aspiring, young business owners with all of the knowledge and support that they need to launch successful businesses.

 The National Federation of Independent Business touts itself as "The Voice of Small Business."
-The association, which has some 350,000 members, provides discounts, networking opportunities, online discussion groups, and state and federal lobbying.
+The association provides discounts, networking opportunities, online discussion groups, and state and federal lobbying.
 It also runs young entrepreneur, legal, and research foundations.

 Like many organizations of its type, the NFIB is an association that works to pool the voices of the small and independent into a larger organization that might be a force to be reckoned with.
 The NFIB’s stated mission is to “promote and protect the right of our members to own, operate and grow their businesses.”

-StartupNation, LLC provides entrepreneurial advice via radio program and through an online community for entrepreneurs.
-It offers advice on various topics, including business financing, business models, business planning, home based business, business technology, inventing, life planning, marketing, running a business, sales, and web-based business.
-The company was founded in 2000 and is based in Birmingham, Michigan.
+StartupNation provides entrepreneurial advice via radio program and through an online community for entrepreneurs.
+It offers advice on various topics, including business financing, business models, business planning, home-based business, business technology, inventing, life planning, marketing, running a business, sales, and web-based business.
+The multimedia company was launched in 2002 and is based in Birmingham, Michigan.

 Your local chamber of commerce can be an excellent resource for growing your business, particularly in your immediate community.
 Local chambers work to link small businesses by facilitating interaction and support within regional areas.
 Community chambers also help small-business owners connect with the more than 7,000 chambers of commerce worldwide.

 Meet like-minded small-business professionals through this global social-networking group.
 Meetup connects entrepreneurs online so they can ultimately connect in person.
 Simply plug in your ZIP code to find a group in your area.
-With get-togethers happening in more than 1,100 cities, chances are you'll find a relevant event happening near you.
+With get-togethers happening in more than thousands of cities in 221 jurisdictions, chances are you'll find a relevant event happening near you.

 FoundersCard, started by Eric Kuhn in 2009, is the first membership community designed specifically for entrepreneurs and innovators.
-This is an organization has over 15,000 members who enjoy generous networking events and many discounts are provided.
+This organization has over 30,000 entrepreneurs who are members and they enjoy generous networking events and many discounts.

 In 1997, six seasoned entrepreneurs met in Seattle to plan the first ever gathering of social entrepreneurs.
 The first event took place from November 12-15, 1998 in Colorado Springs, and SEA has been providing entrepreneurs with resources and networking opportunities ever since.